Israel Carrillo

 • GEOLOGICAL SCIENCES

-I am working on experimental materials science and (exo)planetary science through at-parameter (up to 200 GPa, Temps greater than 4000 K) dynamic compression experiments at Sandia National Labs with silica melts, which is what small rocky planet mantles are primarily composed of.
-These experiments aim to understand how the presence of volatile impurities in molten silica affects the thermodynamic properties of the melts.
+I am working on experimental planetary materials science through at-parameter (up to 200 GPa, temperatures greater than 4000 K) dynamic compression experiments at Sandia National Labs with silicate melts, which are what young rocky planet mantles are primarily composed of.
+These experiments aim to understand how the presence of volatile impurities, such as water, in molten silica affects the thermodynamic properties of the melts.

-From these experiments, equations of state can be derived and implemented in planetary structure models and help understand how volatiles retained in planetary mantles throughout their evolution affect the overall structure of the planet.
+From these experiments, sound speeds as a function of pressure and eventually equations of state can be derived and implemented in planetary structure models to help understand how volatiles retained in planetary mantles throughout their evolution affect the overall structure of the planet.